Walk in Your Shoes / Doorstep Theatre

 There’s word that a miracle has happened up at Heavenfield.
 Is Saint Oswald (AKA the original King of the North) back?
 Make sure you don't miss out on the hottest tickets, and t-shirts in town!

-Doorstep Theatre was only available to communities on the route of the walk.
-Our walks were open to walkers of all abilities to join us at various stages along St Oswald’s Way, our walks varied from 3 - 12 miles.
+Our walks were open to walkers of all abilities to join us at various stages along St Oswald’s Way, our walks varied from 3 - 12 miles and we had over 60 people join us.
 Walkers were invited to share stories of Northumberland past and present, meet November Club and find out more about our plans for the future.

 Credits and supporters